After

 after: [one, two]

-run: echo task three runs after one and two
+run: echo task three waits for one and two to finish before running

 Running Tasks After Other Tasks Fail